Small Talks — build deeper personal connections within your distributed team

 Here’s how it works:

-- As you may know, Remeet schedules all your meets within predefined blocks called “all-meets”; the same blocks of time are used for random small talks
+- As you may know, Remeet schedules all your topics within predefined blocks called “sync hours”; the same blocks of time are used for random small talks

-- You agree with your team on one (or more!) all-meets hours per week
+- You agree with your team on one (or more!) sync hour per week

 - Everyone gets a calendar invitation for that hour, and people can decline if they’re not available or busy

-- About 15 minutes before all-meets start, we randomly create 2-4 person video rooms for 10-20 minute “small talks” based on availability.
+- About 15 minutes before sync hour start, we randomly create 2-4 person video rooms for 10-20 minute “small talks” based on availability.

 - Everyone will get up to 2 different small talks during the hour and have informal conversations with colleagues